Heat Diffusion Equation (1D)

 Explicit Finite Difference Scheme (FTCS; Forward Euler)

+A fundamental and intuitive approach for solving the 1D heat diffusion equation is the FTCS scheme, implemented explicitly.
 This method approximates the continuous PDE on a discrete grid and converges to the analytical solution as the spatial ($\Delta x$) and temporal ($\Delta t$) resolutions are refined.
-Its main advantages are simplicity and computational efficiency.
+Its main advantages are simplicity and computational efficiency; however, the FTCS scheme is conditionally stable.
+Stability is governed by the heat diffusion stability criterion, which can be derived via Von Neumann analysis.
+For a uniform one-dimensional grid, the condition is:

 \[\begin{equation} \Delta t < \frac{\Delta{x^2}}{2 \kappa}. \end{equation}\]

 Consequently, the maximum allowable time step is constrained by the spatial resolution.
+Here, the FTCS scheme combines a three-point stencil in space with a two-point stencil in time.
+Discretizing Equation (3) gives:

-\[\begin{equation} \frac{T_{I^\textrm{C}}^{n+1} - T_{I^\textrm{C}}^{n} }{\Delta t} = \kappa \frac{T_{I^\textrm{W}}^{n} - 2T_{I^\textrm{C}}^{n} + T_{I^\textrm{E}}^{n}}{\Delta{x^2}} + \frac{Q_{I^\textrm{C}}^n}{\rho c_p}, \end{equation}\]
+\[\begin{equation} \frac{T_{I^\textrm{C}}^{n+1} - T_{I^\textrm{C}}^{n} }{\Delta t} = \kappa \frac{T_{I^\textrm{W}}^{n} - 2T_{I^\textrm{C}}^{n} + T_{I^\textrm{E}}^{n}}{\Delta{x^2}} + \frac{Q_{I^\textrm{C}}^n}{\rho_0 c_p}, \end{equation}\]

 where $I^\textrm{C}$ is the central reference centroid, $n$ is the time step index, $\Delta x$ is the grid spacing, and $\Delta t$ is the time step.

-Solving for $T_{I^\textrm{C}}^{n+1}$ gives
+Solving for $T_{I^\textrm{C}}^{n+1}$ yields:

-\[\begin{equation} T_{I^\textrm{C}}^{n+1} = T_{I^\textrm{C}}^{n} + a \left(T_{I^\textrm{W}}^{n} - 2T_{I^\textrm{C}}^{n} + T_{I^\textrm{E}}^{n} \right) + \frac{Q_{I^\textrm{C}}^n \Delta t}{\rho c_p}, \end{equation}\]
+\[\begin{equation} T_{I^\textrm{C}}^{n+1} = T_{I^\textrm{C}}^{n} + a \left(T_{I^\textrm{W}}^{n} - 2T_{I^\textrm{C}}^{n} + T_{I^\textrm{E}}^{n} \right) + \frac{Q_{I^\textrm{C}}^n \Delta t}{\rho_0 c_p}, \end{equation}\]

 where